 Finishing high school or earning a GED certificate before you age out of foster care is very important.

-In fact, this is probably one of the best things that you can do to help yourself prepare to be an adult and improve your employment options, income and future educational and training opportunities.
+In fact, this is probably one of the best things that you can do to help yourself prepare to be an adult and improve your employment options, income and future educational See "General Education and training opportunities.
 If you are enrolled in high school, you can attend public high school in Texas up until age 21.
 If you are under 21 on September 1, you can enroll for the school year and complete that school year.
 If you are enrolled in high school, you can stay in foster care up until the last day of the month you turn 22.
-While the school district may limit what schools you can attend based on your criminal record or disciplinary history, you should contact the Texas Foster Youth Justice Project for help and guidance if you are being denied enrollment.
+While the school district may limit what schools you can attend based on your criminal record or disciplinary history, you should contact the Texas Foster Youth Justice Project for help and guidance if you are being denied enrollment because of your age or some other reason.